 Michelle Perrin Blair | Resident Conductor

 Kathryn Huang has been designing and creating costumes for local productions in the corridor since 2014.
 Most recently, she has done costume design for the 2017 Cedar Rapids Follies, Dead Man’s Cellphone at Theatre Cedar Rapids and Costume Coordinator for Cedar Rapids Opera Theater’s production of Turandot.
 Kathryn has also been commissioned to create signature costumes for TCR’s productions of Into the Woods and Disney’s Beauty and the Beast.
-Ms. Huang is thrilled to be a part of Revival Theater’s production of Ragtime in Concert.
+Ms. Huang is thrilled to be a part of Revival Theatre’s 2019 season.